srs328/ms_mri/analysis/paper1/notes.md

 ### Segmentation

 - [ ] Resegment all the pineals.
 Start with my flair segmentation and erase around what I can see in T1
   - Do we train the T1 model and FLAIR model on same segmentations, or their respective segmentations?
 The problem with the latter is that there is then no "ground truth"
 - [ ] Get the difference between T1 and FLAIR segmentations
 - [ ] Coregister all the subjects, see where those differences are
   - [ ] Produce a heatmap with FreeSurfer
 - [ ] Could have someone segment the ChP on \~10 CE T1 images as "gold standards" to compare the predictions to (e.g. Visani et. al 2024)
 - [ ] Test retest reliability: find patients with longitudinal scans somewhat close to eachother and compare the volumes (Eisma paper picks 10 participants with scans within 2 months of another)

+### Choroid Analysis

+- Based on Fleischer et al 2021 (which looks at patients starting much earlier in their disease course), our patients choroid volumes have likely peaked
+  - Their chp volume hist is positively skewed whereas ours is normal
+  - Their chp volumes have a much greater correlation with edss
+  - Their edss's are lower
+  - Their disease duration is around 2 years.
+They have many patients who started getting tracked as soon as they were diagnosed
+- Check choroid_analysis.ipynb moderation section for choroid_volume*leson_volume
+  - Chris mentioned two types of inflammation, and ChP volume reflected one and T2LV reflected the other

 ## Questions